 3) The drive must be an external hard drive (with USB, Firewire, or Thunderbolt) or a bare SATA drive.

 4) Transfer drive cannot be a NAS drive (with an ethernet connection) or a USB flash drive (unless the bad drive is also flash).

-6) Drive should be equal or greater size than bad drive (you could send a smaller drive, but if it’s not big enough to store all your data, we will move your data to the smallest drive we have for sale).
+6) The drive should be equal or greater size than bad drive (you could send a smaller drive, but if it’s not big enough to store all your data, we will move your data to the smallest drive we have for sale).

 Yes, there is a $50 non-refundable up-front payment required.

 This fee is due to the increased diagnosis/repair time required after the cover has been opened.
 Opening the cover can create several other problems, separate from the original problem, which make repairing the drive more difficult and time-consuming.

 If your recovery is successful, the $50 is put towards the recovery fee.